statsmaths/stat209/_notes/class02-exporatory-data-analysis.md

-Exploratory data analysis (EDA) is the process of trying to understand a dataset without a particular agenda at stake.
-It is a very important aspect of data analysis and will contribute a large part of what we work on this semester.
+Exploratory data analysis (EDA) is the process of trying to understand what a dataset can tell us outside of a narrowly focused probability statement.
+It relies heavily on graphical devices and summary statistics.
+EDA is a very important aspect of data analysis and will contribute a large part of what we work on this semester.

 ### Today